MalachyMcGovern/Tunnel-Trials/README.md

 ### Physical Animal Checks

-#### Stock Cages
-No significant difference is found in checking between tunnel and traditional cages for stock cages.
+**Stock Cages** - No significant difference is found in checking between tunnel and traditional cages for stock cages.

-#### Mating Cages
-Similarly, no significant difference is observed in checking between tunnel and traditional cages for mating cages.
+**Mating Cages** - Similarly, no significant difference is observed in checking between tunnel and traditional cages for mating cages.

 ### Cleaning Times

-#### Stock Cages
-Tunnel cages take significantly more time to clean than traditional cages, indicating a difference in maintenance efficiency.
+**Stock Cages** - Tunnel cages take significantly more time to clean than traditional cages, indicating a difference in maintenance efficiency.

-#### Mating Cages
-After excluding outliers, a significant difference is found between the cleaning times of tunnel and traditional cages for mating cages, with tunnel cages taking substantially longer to clean.
+**Mating Cages** - After excluding outliers, a significant difference is found between the cleaning times of tunnel and traditional cages for mating cages, with tunnel cages taking substantially longer to clean.

 ## Modelling Checking & Cleaning Times